bartmichu/node-urbackup-server-api/README.md

 The module aims to simplify the integration of UrBackup server management into Node.js applications, making it easier to automate and control backup operations programmatically.

-*Please note that this module is still under active development.
-While most public method signatures are stable, some functionality might be missing or subject to change.
+*Please note that this module is still in a pre-1.0.0 release.
+Some functionality is missing.
+All implemented methods are working and considered stable, but public method signatures occasionally change.
 Always check the changelog before updating to understand any potential breaking changes.*

 ## Requirements